-We have audited the accompanying consolidated balance sheets of Aethlon Medical, Inc. and its subsidiary (the Company) as of March 31, 2024 and 2023, the related consolidated statements of operations and comprehensive loss, equity and cash flows for the years then ended, and the related notes to the consolidated financial statements (collectively, the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2024 and 2023, and the results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited, before the effects of the adjustments to retrospectively apply the changes in presentation of the Company's segment disclosure described in Notes 1 and 9 and the effects of the 1-for-8 reverse stock split described in Note 4, the accompanying consolidated balance sheet of Aethlon Medical, Inc. and its subsidiary (the "Company") as of March 31, 2024, the related consolidated statements of operations and comprehensive loss, equity, and cash flows for the year then ended, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements, before the effects of the adjustments to retrospectively apply the changes in presentation of the Company's segment disclosure described in Notes 1 and 9 and the effects of the 1-for-8 reverse stock split described in Note 4, present fairly, in all material respects, the financial position of the Company as of March 31, 2024, and the results of their operations and their cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.